Picture of mailbox

 Best company specializing in walking holidays:

 Some Places To Enjoy Life...
-In Portugal
+In Portugal and Madeira

 The Portuguese have a special relationship with the English, stemming from the old alliance between our two countries (the oldest such alliance in the world that is still in force).